fanuelalem/basic-portfolio-new/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code, libraries, packages, or UI was used  / inspired from
+* professorHat tip to anyone whose code, libraries, packages, or UI was used  / inspired from
-* Inspiration
-* etc
+* teacher assistants